scalable-software/component.template/README.md

 ## License

-> his software and its documentation are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
+> This software and its documentation are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
 This means you are free to share, copy, distribute, and transmit the work, and to adapt it, but only under the following conditions:
 >
 > Attribution: You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
 >